Hospitalized with COVID-19, Trump thanks supporters, says his 'real test' lies ahead

 A number of other prominent Republicans have also tested positive for coronavirus since Trump’s announcement, including Republican senators Mike Lee, Thom Tillis and Ron Johnson, former White House senior adviser Kellyanne Conway and former New Jersey Governor Chris Christie.

-Reporting by Alexandra Alper in Washington and Jeff Mason in Wilmington, Delaware,; Additional reporting by Doina Chiacu, Katanga Johnson, Steve Holland, Richard Cowan, Idrees Ali, Diane Bartz and Trevor Hunicutt; Writing by Joseph Ax; Editing by Scott Malone, Daniel Wallis, William Mallard and Frances Kerry
+Reporting by Alexandra Alper in Washington and Jeff Mason in Wilmington, Delaware; Additional reporting by Doina Chiacu, Katanga Johnson, Steve Holland, Richard Cowan, Idrees Ali, Diane Bartz and Trevor Hunicutt; Writing by Joseph Ax; Editing by Scott Malone, Frances Kerry and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.